Our Policies & Procedures

 - If this occurs to a child whilst the child is attending the centre, the parent/caregiver will be contacted, and requested to pick up their child within one hour.

-- Any person needs to be clear of vomiting and diarrhoea for 24 hours before returning to the centre.
+- As in the updated Ministry of Health Guidelines, any person needs to be clear of vomiting and diarrhoea for 48 hours before returning to the centre.

 - If a child arrives at the centre after having diarrhoea and/or vomiting overnight (as per the first point under ‘vomiting and diarrhoea’), the parent/caregiver will be asked to take the child home.